-Yahia Nazroo is Counsel within the Dispute Resolution department in Mauritius, having joined Appleby in December 2016.
+Yahia Nazroo is a Partner within the Dispute Resolution department in Mauritius, having joined Appleby in December 2016.
 His expertise focuses on civil, commercial and criminal litigation.
 He has extensive experience in, family media, employment and intellectual property law matters.
 He has acted for both employers and employees in disciplinary matters and has chaired disciplinary boards.

 Yahia is also a specialist in all matters pertaining to the laws of gaming and betting and is the legal adviser of one of the leading betting companies in Mauritius.
 He recently successfully represented an Italian jockey in the first case of ‘cheating’ tried in Mauritius under the Gambling Regulatory Authority Act.